leowz/fitleiOSAppGitBook/appendix.md

 In `tryCloth(:::)`

-When app launch with default clothes and the clothes need to be downloaded.
+When app launches with default clothes and the clothes need to be downloaded.
 This method will be called and event will be sent.

 > FitleMixpanel.track\("app-tryon loaded"\)

 In `tryCloth()`

-When user try on any clothes from cloth mode, by touching on any garment, events below will be sent.
+When user trys on any clothes from cloth mode, by touching on any garment, events below will be sent.

 > FitleMixpanel.track\("app-start tryon", property: \["cloth\_id": clothChosen!, "size\_id": sizeChosen!, "color\_id": colorChosen!\]\)
 >